KINGTUT10101/TuxRedux/README.md

 The following is a list of goals that I intend to fulfill with this project in the future:

 *   A familiar and intuitive interface inspired by SUIT
+    *   UI components can be be shown by simply executing a function
+    *   The state of the UI component is returned as a string and can be easily integrated with your existing logic
 *   Better documentation and more examples
 *   More base components
     *   Multiline text fields